wiedeflo/ADAProject/README.md

 2) See what other interesting analysis can be done by combining the databases.

-3) Use Machine Learning to cluster establishments or predict there pass/failure evaluation.
+3) Use Machine Learning to cluster establishments or predict their pass/failure evaluation.

 4) Write a data story/report.